Kong/docs.konghq.com/app/docs/enterprise/0.32-x/developer-portal/authentication.md

 ### Collecting More Data on Registration

 Additional information can be stored for the Developer inside the `meta` data attribute.
-This field is stored in the Kong datastore on the Developer entity and will be visible to Kong Admins.
+This field is stored in the Kong datastore on the Developer entity and will be visible to you, a Kong Admin.
 The default Dev Portal theme demonstrates this through the "full_name" input: `<input type="text" name="full_name" required />`.
 This is helpful if you want to get more information (e.g. "referral source", "phone-number", "company", "team" etc.) Meta tags are stored in plain text, so be careful not to store sensitive information on meta.

 ### Login As Your New Developer